 JUDGE J. B. CESSNA will leave shortly for New Mexico.
-The judge is still engaged on the land grant case in which he was defeated before the court of private land claims, but says he will go to the supreme court with it. where he will probably win.
+The judge is still engaged on the land grant case in which he was defeated before the court of private land claims, but says he will go to the supreme court with it, where he will probably win.

-DR C. E. COFFIN, who takes the place as assistant superintendent of the Lincoln insane hospital, made vacant by the resignation of Dr. Greene, is one of the leading physicians of the Loup country, and though a young man, has made a reputation in his cho-
+DR. C. E. COFFIN, who takes the place as assistant superIntendent of the Lincoln insane hospital, made vacant by the resignation of Dr. Greene, is one of the leading physicians of the Loup country, and though a young man, has made a reputation in his chohe values, with the increase of bees, at | funeral in a body, which took place this \$400.
+Mr. Hale feels very proud over the success he has had with his bees

-G. B. MARTINDALE, living near Exeter, has a contrivance for getting water out of his well by means of horse power.
-His children were drawing water when his caughter, Maud, got her hand caught on the rope at one of the pulleys, and it was fearfully lacerated and burned by the rope.
+G. B. MARTINDALE, living near Exeter, has a contrivance for getting folk asylum for the insane for several water out of his well by means of horse power.
+His children were drawing water when his daughter, Maud, got her hand caught on the rope at one of the pulleys, and it was fearfully lacerated and burned by the rope.